comsystan/comsystanj/description/Description1DSignal.md

   - Scaling parameter can be set

 ### Surrogates
-- Computes surrogate signals
+- Surrogate signals
 - Shuffle, Gaussian, Random phase, AAFT
 - FFT windowing can be set
 - Signals should be opened with the CSAJ Signal Opener
 - Ref: Mark Shelhammer, Nonlinear Dynamics in Physiology, World Scientific 2007

 ### FFT
-- Computes the Power- or Magnitude spectrum
+- Power- or Magnitude spectrum
 - Several windowing functions can be set (default - Hanning)
 - Normalization can be set to Standard or Unitary
 - Output value scaling can be set to Log, Ln or Linear